63. London - UK - Catching up with Em and Passport/Visa run

 ![]() |

-Having English heritage, I'm actually entitled to a UK passport and unfortunately, I've had an ongoing battle with the passport office since March who, have refused to issue me with one even after two appeals.
-It's frustrating having to educate them on their own government's legislation however, the good news is that I had one senior supervisor from the passport's office write to me agreeing with my argument and saying that I am entitled to one once I supply my grandfather's military records.
-I contacted the Ministry of Defense who have found the records which are now on order and hopefully received soon.
+Having English heritage, and according to their legislation, I'm actually entitled to a UK passport and have suffered an ongoing battle with the passport office since March who have refused to issue me with one, even after two appeals.
+It's frustrating having to educate them on their own government's legislation, however, the good news is that one senior supervisor from the passport's office wrote to me agreeing with my argument and saying that I am entitled to the passport once I supply my grandfather's military records.
+I've contacted the Ministry of Defense who have found the records, which are now on order and can take up to six months to acquire.

-Getting back to the visa run, we decided we'd go to Ireland as it's only just over an hour's flight and the bonus?
-We found a dog sit in the southern city of Waterford, an old Viking village.
+As to the visa run, we decided we'd go to Ireland as it's in the EU and just over an hour's flight from London.
+The bonus?
+We found a dog sit in the southern city of Waterford, an old Viking village and home of Waterford crystal.

-Ireland, here we come, to be sure. to be sure!
+Here we come, Ireland, to be sure. to be sure!

 That's such good news Paul.
 It looks as if there's finally light at the end of the tunnel.
 Enjoy Ireland, I've never been but always wanted to.
 Kaye Rees are you listening.
 Hopefully I'll see you both again soon.
 I'm off to Ewell, Surrey this week for 10 days or so.
 Keeping everything crossed for you.
 X